bodowd/duckdb_rdkit/README.md

 ### In the CLI

-These instructions will assume you built duckdb and the duckdb_rdkit extension from source.

-If you want to run the duckdb you compiled, you can just run `./build/release/duckdb`.
+If you want to run the duckdb binary you built from source from this duckdb_rdkit extension repository, you can just run `./build/release/duckdb`.
 This will already have the extension loaded in.

-If you want to run a different executable that you installed and then load in the duckdb_rdkit extension, you can try the following:

-You may need to tell duckdb where to find the RDKit shared object files.
+If you downloaded the compiled binaries from here, you will need to tell duckdb where to find the RDKit shared object files.
+Otherwise, you may see this error:
+`./duckdb: error while loading shared libraries: libRDKitDescriptors.so.1: cannot open shared object file: No such file or directory`

+If you have your conda env activated:

 ```shell
 export LD_LIBRARY_PATH=$CONDA_PREFIX/lib:$LD_LIBRARY_PATH
 ```

+If you don't have your conda env activated, you will need to find where your installation has placed these files.
+For example, in `~/miniforge3/envs/my_rdkit_env/lib`

+If you want to run with a different binary, but point to this extension, you'll need to tell duckdb where the extension is, and you also need to tell it to run unsigned extensions.

 Run duckdb with the `unsigned` flag on to run unsigned extensions.
 More information here: https://duckdb.org/docs/extensions/overview.html#unsigned-extensions